 Watching price behavior in different markets, you may come to a pretty unexpected conclusion.
-If you look at a price chart, the first thing that comes to your head is that all price movements are totally random and lack logic behind them.
-In fact, this assumption is not far from truth.
+If you look at a price chart, the first thing that comes to your head is that all price movements are random and lack logic behind them.
+This assumption is not far from the truth.

 But if you take a closer look at price dynamics and search for patterns in price movement, you may change your opinion.
 There is multiple evidence that history repeats itself and certain price patterns tend to reappear.
 Keen advocates of this approach include such big names as Ralph Elliott, who invented Elliot Wave Theory, and Bill Williams, the author of Chaos Theory.

-If you take a price of any currency pair and monitor its dynamics over a long period of time, you’ll discover that it forms recurring patterns.
+If you take the price of any currency pair and monitor its dynamics over a long period, you’ll discover that it forms recurring patterns.

 By identifying and analyzing such graphic formations, you can predict how the market situation is going to evolve.
 In this article, we’ll examine a curious candlestick pattern known as “Ladder Bottom” or “Marubozu setup”.